641 Student Fees-Incidental Charges and Refunds

 1. Because of personal medical reasons confirmed in writing by a licensed physician, or

 2. At the request of the University for other than disciplinary reasons.
 Full refund will be made in the case of the death of the student.
-Withdrawals for other reasons will be subject to the same seventy-five percent (75%)/twenty-five percent (25%) fee adjustment periods as outlined for tuition and fees above.
-No refund will be made other than under the above conditions.
+Withdrawals for other approved reasons will be subject to the same seventy-five percent (75%)/twenty-five percent (25%) fee adjustment periods as outlined for tuition and fees above.